xAPPO/MQTT/README.md

 	homie/hubitat_hubname/deviceName/capability/set/<value>

-+ several required configuration topics
+plus several required configuration topics

 Now enable which HE devices that you wish to publish to MQTT by selecting them in the two dropdowns